 It’s hot and humid in Brisbane, where I live, and by late afternoon the family is in desperate need of a swim and a cool-down.
 Luckily, we live very close to a national park with a beautiful dam surrounded by forest.
 It’s home to bellbirds and a myriad of other birds, and the air is filled with the sound of children playing, couples and friends murmuring and a collective bird song.

-It’s beautiful, very popular, and for the hoards of people who descend the dam in summer, it leaves us feeling more relaxed and at peace than when we arrived.
-It’s not surprising.
-The combination of nature and water has incredible healing and restorative powers (even if we’re only conscious of the “Ahhhh, this feels sooo nice to cool down.”)
+It’s beautiful, very popular, and for the hoards of people who descend upon the dam in summer, leaves us feeling more relaxed and at peace than when we arrived.
+And when I pause long enough to notice it, something begins to settle almost immediately.

 Water is essential; it is the very essence of life.
 Water covers more than two-thirds of the planet and comprises more than half of the human body.
 We are brought into the world after spending 9 months in our mother’s water-filled womb.
 Humans and all living beings on Earth need water to cleanse, sustain, hydrate and survive.
 It’s the cornerstone of the planet’s ecosystems.